Table of Contents

 Exam Board Type: GL Assessment

-From 2018, Year 7 admission to Burnham Grammar is determined by how pupils perform in the 11 plus Secondary Transfer Test.
+Year 7 admission to Burnham Grammar is determined by how pupils perform in the 11 plus Secondary Transfer Test.
 This 11 plus exam is designed to identify students with the aptitude and ability for an education at Burnham.

 The test is produced by the exam board, GL Assessment and is administered by Buckinghamshire County Council as part of its co-ordinated admissions scheme.
 Burnham Grammar School is part of the Buckinghamshire Grammar Schools Consortium.